"A key issue of debate is the intensity of training and how the day-to-day training intensity should be distributed." (Esteve et al., 2007)

 If you wish, you can uncheck the lap types to select only what you want to analyze.

-Here we represent the laps intensities according, this time to the session in which they were performed, displaying the dot with a size proportional to the lap duration.
+This understanding is essential in prescribing and optimizing the athlete's training plan. performed, displaying the dot with a size proportional to the lap duration.
 The various sessions shown are all part of the same cluster, i.e. they have a very high similarity.